simphotonics/stride/README.md

 ## Row Major and Column Major Storage Layout

-This section is included for reference.
-For more information see [Row- and column-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order).

 Consider an N-dimensional array, arrayN, with length d<sub>i</sub> along dimension i, i &in; [0, n-1].
 Then the element:

 arrayN[i<sub>0</sub>][i<sub>1</sub>]&ctdot;[i<sub>n-1</sub>] = array1[  s<sub>0</sub> &middot; i<sub>0</sub>  + &ctdot; +  s<sub>n-1</sub> &middot; i<sub>n-1</sub>],
 where array1 is a linear storage (a Dart list) and the iteration step sizes, s<sub>i</sub>, depend on the storage order.